 New Roof Option#3: Roofing Tiles

 For centuries people have kept the rain off their heads with an interlocking network of baked clay tiles.
 Modern versions of this European roofing style are now also made of colored concrete, offering greater strength, solidity and long life spans, plus all the same good looks as traditional clay.
-Concrete tiles are also available in a shape that mimics slate and cedar shakes, if you prefer.
+Concrete tiles are also available in shapes that mimic slate and cedar shakes, if you prefer.

 Understanding Roofer Lingo